tianyingw/ZIQ-SIR/README.md

 ## Usage
 ## Installation
-To install the **ZIQSI** package from GitHub, you can use the following code:
+To install the **ZIQ-SIR** package from GitHub, you can use the following code:

 ```{r}
 # If devtools is not already installed, install it first